 It may feel like we’re coming down pretty hard on stat weights at this point.
 Before we continue though, we should step back and get some perspective: well-crafted stat weights are surprisingly good at ranking gear.
 The best stat weights are those designed to actually predict your DPS.
 In conjunction with simulation data for special items and a little extra effort to customize weights to your own situation, you can get decent results.

-But we want to improve even more on our gear rankings, and we’ve sort of hit a wall with how far we can take stat weights.
-We created a better method for calculating stat weights with the regression technique.
+But we wanted to improve even more on our gear rankings, and we’d sort of hit a wall with how far we could take stat weights.
+We created a better method in Legion for calculating stat weights with the regression technique.
 We made it really easy for even the least technical users to create their own stat weights whenever they need to, and plug them into the optimizer with no hassle.
 We have a UI for customizing stat weights if you need to tweak them based on some other data.
 What else can we do?